jferard/fastods/README.md

 A fast Open Document Spreadsheet (ods) writing library in Java, under GPL v3.

 **Please note that FastODS is almost ready for production use.
-The version 1.0 is comming.**
+The version 1.0 is coming.**

 ## Table of contents
 * [Why FastODS?](#why-fastods)